-Individuals who are overdue on their bill will receive a late notice with their monthly invoice.443 The notice will include the amount overdue and the coverage termination date if the customer does not pay their overdue balance by the deadline.
+Individuals electing to receive APTCs who are overdue on their bill will receive a late notice with their monthly invoice.
+The notice will include the amount overdue and the coverage termination date if the customer does not pay their overdue balance by the deadline.
 Late notices and intent-to-terminate notices are visible in a customer's online account and are sent either by paper mail or via email notification depending on the customer's indicated preference.
-Employers who are overdue have a two-month grace period,444 and will receive an Intent to Terminate notice.
-Employers who continue to be delinguent 1-month beyond the overdue date will be terminated for non-payment after two months, in accordance with grace period rules.445,446
+Employers and individuals not receiving an APTC and who are overdue have a twoone-month grace period, and will receive an Intent to Terminate notice.
+EmployersIndividuals who do not qualify for APTCs and employers who continue to be delinquent 1-month beyond the overdue date will be terminated for non-payment after two monthsomemonth, in accordance with grace period rules.

-Individuals enrolled in a QHP have a 3-month grace period and will be terminated for non-payment if payment in full is not received by the end of the three month grace period.^{447,} Termination will be effective as of the last day of the first month of the grace period.448
+Individuals enrolled in a QHPwho qualify for APTCs have a 3-month grace period and will be terminated for non-payment if payment in full is not received by the end of the three month grace period.
+Termination will be effective as of the last day of the first month of the grace period.